alfonsof/google-cloud-python-examples/gcloudfunctionpubsubevent/README.md

   * First test

-    Encode to Base64 format the text `Peter` using and external tool.
+    Encode to Base64 format the text `Peter` using an external tool.
 You should get `UGV0ZXI=`.

     Enter the `Triggering event` content: